Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 3. Chewable or Gummy Magnesium

-Chewable and gummy magnesium products marketed for children are typically combination formulas, not magnesium-only supplements.
-They are often chosen for taste acceptance, routine consistency, and children who are unlikely to take powders, capsules, or liquids.
+Chewable and gummy magnesium products marketed for children are typically combination formulations, not magnesium-only supplements.
+They are often prioritized for taste acceptance, routine consistency, and compliance challenges.
 Because magnesium contributes bitterness and bulk, chewable products usually contain lower magnesium amounts alongside other nutrients or sweeteners.
-Evaluating total magnesium intake carefully matters here, especially when used alongside multivitamins or fortified foods.
+This makes evaluating total magnesium intake, especially when used alongside multivitamins or fortified foods, particularly important.
 One commonly encountered example is Olly Kids Chillax.

 4. Combination Magnesium Products